-Enjoy a wonderful day with four elephants retired from logging and elephant riding, now enjoying a better life surrounded by nature in Northern Thailand, thanks to our ‘Saddle Off’ model promoting ethical elephant tourism.
-At this project, the elephants have time to socialize, forage and roam – freed from a life of toil.
-Building trust with elephants can be a long and difficult process, especially when they have spent their lives being controlled by humans with force.
+Enjoy a wonderful day with three elephants retired from logging and elephant riding, now enjoying a better life surrounded by nature in Northern Thailand.
+Thanks to our ‘Saddle Off’ model promoting ethical elephant tourism, the elephants have time to socialize, forage and roam – freed from a life of toil.
 Since their retirement, the elephants have put on weight, and have become more relaxed.

-Accompanied by an English speaking tour guide, get to know the elephants while feeding them fruit and vegetables.
-Take an uphill walk with the elephants through the jungle mountainside, watching them forage along the way.
-Enjoy a vegetarian buffet lunch at the top of the hill, overlooking Elephant Nature Park and the river below while the elephants graze nearby.
+Accompanied by an English speaking tour guide, get to know the elephants while feeding them fruit watermelon, pumpkin, and bananas.
+Then take a leisurely walk with the elephants alongside the sparkling river, feeding them as you go, before heading up into forested mountainside trails, watching them forage along the way.
+Overlooking impressive views of Elephant Nature Park and the valley below, a vegetarian buffet lunch will be served while the elephants graze nearby.
 After lunch, take a downhill walk with the elephants to the river, stopping to cut bamboo shoots if available to feed to the elephants.
 Arriving at the river, you will get to bathe the elephants and then feed them fruit and pumpkin before heading back to Chiang Mai.

-Join the growing numbers of visitors to Thailand choosing to experience elephants in a way that is respectful and more natural – appreciating elephants for the magnificent, sentient beings that they are.
+Join the growing numbers of visitors to Thailand choosing to experience elephants in nature where they are respected – appreciating them for the magnificent, sentient beings that they are.

-Spend the day with a small group observing elephants while feeding them, walking with them on mountainside trails, and bathing them in the river
+Spend the day with a small herd of elephants – observing them while feeding them, walking with them on mountainside trails, and bathing them in the river

 Walk with Elephants